enkidevs/curriculum/spreadsheets/introduction/introduction/what-are-spreadsheets.md

 > 💡 As with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.

-> 💬 Why are you interested in learning Spreadsheets?
+> 💬 Why are you interested in learning how to use Spreadsheets?
 >
 > Leave a comment or view some of the other comments for inspiration before moving on.